 As much as possible, ask to set up an appointment for a phone call with them periodically to foster a relationship with the client.
 The more you show that you care about providing them excellent service, the more likely they are to choose to do business with your property management company.

 If this seems like a lot to handle, regardless of what stage your property management company is in, Rent Bridge is here for you!
-As experts in property management marking and workflow automation, we work with a lot of clients who are offering amazing service but don't have the time to translate that into amazing lead capture.
+As experts in property management marketing and workflow automation, we work with a lot of clients who are offering amazing service but don't have the time to translate that into amazing lead capture.
 Get in touch with us for a consultation; let us show you how we can maximize your workflows to generate and nurture more leads!